 To add a subject after the first week of the term, the student must obtain the approval of the instructor and the departmental graduate registration officer.
-A subject can be added to a student’s registration after the fifth week of a regular term only by a petition approved by the departmental graduate officer and the Office of the Dean for Graduate Education.
+A subject can be added to a student’s registration after the fifth week of a regular term (the “Add” date) only by a petition, approved by the departmental graduate officer and the Office of Graduate Education (OGE).
 Approval is not automatic, and a processing fee is charged for changes that are permitted.

-Processing charges are nonrefundable unless levied in error.
+Processing fees are nonrefundable unless charged in error.